kura/kura.gg/content/pages/pelican-fontawesome.rst

 Usage
 =====

-In your article or page, you simply need to add a line to embed you video.
+In your article or page, you simply need to add a reference to FontAwesome and then the icon name.

 .. code-block:: rst